Attention: Here be dragons

 Multiply shadows cast at this point by this color.

 There are a few additional functions implemented to sample an automatically generated Signed Distance Field texture.
-These functions available for Fragment and Light functions of CanvasItem shaders.
+These functions are available in the fragment() and light() functions of CanvasItem shaders.
+Custom functions may also use them as long as they are called from supported functions.

 The signed distance field is generated from LightOccluder2D nodes present in the scene with the SDF Collision property enabled (which is the default).
 See the 2D lights and shadows documentation for more information.